MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 When displaying possible completions,  tooltips are shown in the list of completions.

 This option is enabled by default.
 This option was not enabled by default in prior versions of PSReadLine.
-To disable, set this option to `$false`.
+To disable, set this option to `$False`.

 ```yaml
 Type: SwitchParameter